chitranshmalviya/Movie-Management-System/README.md

 # Movie Management System - Spring Boot REST API

 ## Project Overview
-The **Movie Management System** is a REST API developed using Spring Boot to efficiently manage movie data.
+The **Movie Management System** is a REST API developed using Spring Boot to manage movie data efficiently.
 It provides a suite of functionalities for performing CRUD (Create, Read, Update, Delete) operations on movie records while adhering to RESTful principles.
 The system ensures a seamless and scalable experience for developers and API consumers.

 ## Features
 - **Create Movies**: Add new movies with details such as title, genre, director, and release year.